-I want to welcome all of you to the Bexar County Children’s Court website wherein we will introduce you to the model courtroom nationally recognized by the Courtroom 21 Project of the William and Mary School of Law and the National Center for State Courts.
-Bexar County is quite proud and honored to showcase the Bexar County Children’s Courtroom, a place where children and families are provided their day in court with dignity and respect.
+Welcome to the Bexar County Children's Court website wherein we will introduce you to the model courtroom nationally recognized by the Courtroom 21 Project of the William and Mary School of Law and the National Center for State Courts.
+Bexar County is quite proud and honored to showcase the Bexar County Children's Courtroom, a place where children and families are provided their day in court with dignity and respect.
 We want to share our story and experience with you.

 In 2003, our local leaders, County Judge Nelson Wolff and the First Lady of the County and Chair of the Hidalgo Foundation Tracy Wolff led an initiative to raise funds to completely renovate the 3rd floor of the historic Bexar County Courthouse, the oldest courthouse in the State of Texas.
 Through their efforts, the corporate community and many philanthropic individuals raised nearly $4 million dollars through a public and private partnership.
 Bexar County Commissioners Court endorsed this project by committing funds to create a courtroom that was child-friendly and sensitive to the needs of abused and neglected children.
 The private sector provided grants and contributions of nearly $3 million dollars that provided the cutting-edge technology and space design to recognize the complexity of these cases.
 Judge John Specia, 225th District Court and Judge Andy Mireles, 73rd District Court led the judiciary in their vision and support to alleviate the over-burdened and under-sized courtroom that was being used to hear the child abuse and neglect case docket.